RichmondRamil/shadcn-components/README.md

   - TypeScript `npm install -g typescript`

 - **😎 VS-CODE Extension:**

+  - Terminals Manager by Fabio Spampinato - An extension for setting-up multiple terminals at once, or just running some commands.

   - ES7+ React/Redux/React-Native snippets - React/Redux and Javascript snippets in ES7+ with babel plugin features.
 This extension helps you by having some shortcut when creating a component.

   - Prettier - is an opinionated code formatter that supports a lot of different programming languages, like: JavaScript.
 JSON.
 JSX.
 CSS.

   - Tailwind CSS IntelliSense - provide autocompletion, syntax highlighting and linting to tailwindcss classes.

   - Error Lens - is an extension which allows you to see error, warning and diagnostic messages in line with your code without having to hover or click on anything!

 ## 📦 Tech stack: